Furosemide

-Furosemide is a loop diuretic medication used to treat fluid build-up due to heart failure, liver scarring, or kidney disease.
-It may also be used for the treatment of high blood pressure.
-It can be taken by injection into a vein or by mouth.
-When taken by mouth, it typically begins working within an hour, while intravenously, it typically begins working within five minutes.
+Furosemide, sold under the brand name Lasix among others, is a loop diuretic medication used to treat edema due to heart failure, liver scarring, or kidney disease.
+Furosemide may also be used for the treatment of high blood pressure.
+It can be taken intravenously or orally.
+When given intravenously, furosemide typically takes effect within five minutes; when taken orally, it typically metabolizes within an hour.

-Common side effects include feeling lightheaded while standing, ringing in the ears, and sensitivity to light.
+Common side effects include orthostatic hypotension (decrease in blood pressure while standing, and associated lightheadedness), tinnitus (ringing in the ears), and photosensitivity (sensitivity to light).
 Potentially serious side effects include electrolyte abnormalities, low blood pressure, and hearing loss.
+It is recommended that serum electrolytes (especially potassium), serum CO_{2}, creatinine, BUN levels, and liver and kidney functioning be monitored in patients taking furosemide.
+It is also recommended to be alert for the occurrence of any potential blood dyscrasias.

-Blood tests are recommended regularly for those on treatment.
-Furosemide is a type of loop diuretic that works by decreasing the reabsorption of sodium by the kidneys.
+Furosemide works by decreasing the reabsorption of sodium by the kidneys.
 Common side effects of furosemide injection include hypokalemia (low potassium level), hypotension (low blood pressure), and dizziness.